Financial and Administrative Guide: Moving to France 2025

 Another great resource is Meilleur Agents : https://www.meilleursagents.com/prix-immobilier/

 If you are buying a house, keep in mind that it can take up to 3 months to complete the notary process of the sale, so do not expect to buy a house today and move in tomorrow.
-Given this 3 months delay, we decided to rent when we moved back to France while we find the perfect house to purchase.
+Given this 3 months delay, we decided to rent when we moved back to France while we look to find the perfect house to purchase.

 Furnished vs unfurnished apartments:

 When renting in France, you'll encounter two main types of leases: furnished (meublé) and unfurnished (vide or non meublé), and the legal differences are significant.
 An unfurnished lease is designed for long-term stability, with a standard minimum term of three years.
 This gives the tenant strong rights, but requires a longer notice period of three months to vacate (though this can be reduced to one month in designated high-demand "zones tendues" like Paris).
 The security deposit (dépôt de garantie) is legally capped at one month's rent.
 In contrast, a furnished lease is built for flexibility, with a standard term of just one year (or nine months for students).
 This makes it ideal for expats, students, or those on temporary assignments.
 The tenant only needs to give one month's notice to leave, and the landlord can ask for a security deposit of up to two months' rent.
-By law, a "furnished" apartment must contain a specific list of essential items, including a bed, cooking facilities, a refrigerator, and a table, making it truly move-in ready.
+By law, a "furnished" apartment must contain a specific list of essential items, including a bed, cooking facilities, a refrigerator, and a table, etc.

 The Biggest Hurdle: The French Guarantor (Garant)